WokLibCodeClub/Hello-Python/step4/step4.md

 ## A times table revision project

 Is there a times table which you find slightly difficult to remember?
 Some people find the 7-times table a bit tricky.
-So we'll write a short programme to print out a times-table so we can use it for revision.
+So we'll write a short programme to print out a times table so we can use it for revision.
 Here's the sort of print out we want to get:

 ``` python
 1 times 7 is 7